Taco Bell joins fast-food booze bandwagon with new U.S. eateries

-(Reuters) - Yum Brands Inc’s <YUM.N > Taco Bell chain next week will debut a new restaurant concept that dumps the drive-thru and brings on the booze as it seeks to appeal to hip, young city dwellers and fend off popular rival Chipotle Mexican Grill Inc (CMG.N).
+Sept 15 (Reuters) - Yum Brands Inc’s <YUM.N > Taco Bell chain next week will debut a new restaurant concept that dumps the drive-thru and brings on the booze as it seeks to appeal to hip, young city dwellers and fend off popular rival Chipotle Mexican Grill Inc.

 The first of the chain’s new Taco Bell Cantina restaurants will open in Chicago’s hipster Wicker Park neighborhood on Sept.
 22, with a second later this month in San Francisco.